 Children under 12 should be accompanied by an adult when visiting the hospital.

 Visitors may be required to follow certain procedures, depending on the condition of the patient.
 The nurse staff will provide specific instructions for visiting these patients.

 We restrict plants and flowers in patient-care areas where patients are highly immunosuppressed such as those with cancer or who are recovering from a transplant.
-Latex balloons are not permitted in any CHI Franciscan Health hospital facility.
+Latex balloons are not permitted in any Virginia Mason Franciscan Health hospital facility.